 Explore Berlin with a 48-hour, 72-hour, 4-day, 5-day, or 6-day Berlin Welcome Card.
 Ride public transport in the ABC zones, including Berlin Brandenburg Airport, receive discounts of up to 50% with many partners and benefit from the pocket travel guide.

-We have personally used this pass and believe it is one of the best in Europe as it includes many Merlin attractions such as Sealife, Madame Tussauds etc. Buy your Berlin Welcome Card today
+We have personally used this pass and believe it is one of the best in Europe as it includes many Merlin attractions such as Sealife, Madame Tussauds, etc. Buy your Berlin Welcome Card today.

 What to do in Berlin with teenagers